alfredprah/college-basketball/README.md

-# College Basketball - Bracketology (2020)
+# college-basketball

-The goal of this project is to predict which teams will make it to March Madness 2020 (Brackets).
-The data I will be using was scraped from http://barttorvik.com/trank.php# .
+I am starting this project to practice building ML models with scikit-learn.
+I follow College basketball all the way to High School recruits so I'm very pumped for this project.
+The data was scraped from http://barttorvik.com/trank.php#
 I will be updating this README file with a repo directory as I progress.

-Even though many Sports enthusiasts fill out Brackets annually, no one has ever managed to predict a perfect bracket.
-For this reason, March Madness is well-known to defy Mathematical analyis, Statistical Probability and even Logic itself.
-Simply put, March Madness is an unconquered beast.
-Even though Bracketology also encompasses the process of predicting the winners of each of the brackets, I will limit my project to simply determining which teams will make it to the tournament.

-Of the 353 College Basketball teams in Division I, only 68 teams make it to the NCAA March Madness Tournament.
-Who is it going to be this year?

-The final model will take in the current statistics of a team (and possibly the time of year), and let you know whether the team will make it to the March Madenss tournament or not.
+## Goal of Project:
+My goal is to predict 'seeding' in College Basketball.
+Wikipedia defines a 'seed' as "a competitor or team in a sport or other tournament who is given a preliminary ranking for the purposes of the draw.
+Players/teams are "planted" into the bracket in a manner that is typically intended so that the best do not meet until later in the competition".

+Let's do this!